**Results may vary from person to person**

 Is there discomfort?

-Mild to moderate discomfort from the swelling is felt by Academy’s face lift patients that can be eased with Panadol or Panadeine.
+Mild to moderate discomfort from the swelling is felt by most Academy’s face lift patients that can be eased with Panadol or Panadeine.

 Pre and Post-Operative Care